maria-sameen/Project-1-Challenge/README.md

 This app has a simple and user-friendly interface that includes a navbar, a main Jumbotron with a title and a brief description of the app, a form with an input field and a search button, and two sections for displaying the search results and GIFs.

+We wanted to create an application which provided a seamless ad-free and highly responsive experience for the user.
+The user may find themself searching for multiple ingredients to see all the different GIFs but along the way they are also picking up some pretty cool recipes and ideas.

 ## Installation

 Link to deployed application: